 Cracking Pressure Considerations When Choosing a Check Valve

-There are a number of things you must consider when choosing a check valve in relation to its cracking pressure.
-These are most importantly:
+There are several things you must consider when choosing a check valve in relation to its cracking pressure.
+These are the most important:

 - Springless vs. Spring Loaded Check Valves